 (2)

 Figure 4.
-(1) 3D finite element mesh for a sample three-leaf masonry wall where the two outer wythes have different bonds; (2) exploded view of the 3D finite element mesh highlighting the different bonds.
+(1) 3D finite element mesh for a sample three-leaf masonry wall in which the two outer wythes have different bonds, (2) exploded view of the 3D finite element mesh highlighting the different bonds.

-HOMOGENIZED IN-PLANE FAILURE SURFACES
+HOMOGENISED IN-PLANE FAILURE SURFACES

-2D FE mesh
+2D finite element mesh

-The 3D FE mesh created through the procedure named “pixel strategy” is used as input in a separate MATLAB script that is devoted to the determination of homogenized in-plane failure surfaces, which represent in-plane macroscopic strength criteria for masonry elements.
-They result from the solution of an upper bound limit analysis problem that includes a homogenization approach, formulated as a minimization problem (a sub-class of linear programming problems) in standard form.
-The finite elements of the mesh are supposed to be rigid, therefore dissipation solely occurs across the interfaces of adjoining elements.
-A Mohr-Coulomb failure criterion with a cut-off in tension is used to address the velocity jumps across the interfaces between mortar elements and a unit and a mortar element.
-The equality constraints for the minimization problem come from the velocity jumps due to dissipation, the periodicity conditions on the sides of the considered masonry element (as required by the homogenization approach), and from the normalization of the dissipated external power (which is needed for finding a single solution in terms of deformed configuration at collapse).
+The 3D FE mesh created through the procedure named ‘pixel strategy’ was used as input in a separate MATLAB script that was devoted to the determination of homogenised in-plane failure surfaces, which represent in-plane macroscopic strength criteria for masonry elements.
+They result from the solution of an upper bound limit analysis problem that includes a homogenisation approach, formulated as a minimisation problem (a sub-class of linear programming problems) in standard form.
+The finite elements of the mesh are supposed to be rigid; therefore, dissipation can only occur across the interfaces of adjoining elements.
+A Mohr-Coulomb failure criterion with a cut-off in tension is used to address the velocity jumps across the interfaces between mortar elements or between a unit and a mortar element.
+The equality constraints for the minimisation problem come from the velocity jumps due to dissipation, the periodicity conditions on the sides of the considered masonry element (as required by the homogenisation approach) and from the normalisation of the dissipated external power (which is needed for finding a single solution in terms of deformed configuration at collapse).
 Four different masonry REVs are considered in this numerical application, and they are pictured in Figure 5.1.
 The parameters of the Mohr-Coulomb criterion used in this application are listed in Table 1.

 Table 1.
 Parameters of Mohr-Coulomb criterion for the 2D numerical application.